9uanhuo/Original-SRCNN/README.md

 ## Overview

-Now the program can output colorful images, but that's not mean this program can really process the color part of input images.
+Now the program can output colorful images, but that don't mean this program can really process the color part of input images.
 In fact, I just keep the `Cr` and `Cb` color spaces and add them to the output images which only have `Y` color space to make them colorful.
 So, there is no essential difference between this program and the original one about the process of color spaces.

 The processing effect is roughly as shown in the figure: